Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 Transportation

-Resort bus service is shared with the Grand Floridian.
+- Resort bus service is shared with the Grand Floridian.
 Buses travel to Hollywood Studios, Disney’s Animal Kingdom, Disney Springs, and the water parks.
-You’ll most likely have to take a transfer bus to the water parks.
+You’ll likely have to take a transfer bus to the water parks.

 We explore complete details of transportation options at Disney’s Polynesian in a separate guide.
 If you stay at the Polynesian, it will give you the rundown on how to get to and from many popular destinations.
+You might also like a copy of our Polynesian Village Resort Transportation Map.

 Is the Polynesian Too Expensive or Worth Every Penny?

+This is an exceptionally subjective question.
+As someone who regularly visits the Polynesian for shopping or dining, I have often felt that the resort is somewhat overrated.
 After this last stay, I no longer feel that way.
-Granted, it had been ten years since our last extended stay at the Polynesian.
-A few unpleasant issues accompany memories of that previous stay.
+Granted, it had been ten years since our last extended stay at the Polynesian, but a few unpleasant issues accompany memories of that previous stay.

-If you are trying to weigh the pros and cons of staying at the Polynesian, I have a better suggestion.
-Ask yourself–Will a stay at Disney’s Polynesian Resort improve your vacation experience?
-If it does, will you have any regrets about the expense?
+If you are trying to weigh the pros and cons of staying at the Polynesian Resort, I have a better suggestion: Ask yourself: Will staying at Disney’s Polynesian Resort improve your vacation experience?
+If the answer is yes, will you have any regrets about the expense?
+If the answer is no, then you have your answer.
+If you’re still unsure–what is the worst-case scenario if you don’t have a good time?

 I can’t answer that question for you.
-But I know that long ago, an unpleasant experience made me weary of staying here again.
+But I know that long ago, an unpleasant experience made me leery of staying here again.
 Now, I am excited to return and recapture that magical feeling that only a resort like the Polynesian can offer.
+Here are a few more photos of the Polynesian I took during our stay.

 Final Thoughts